angelica-hernandez/iosprework/README.md

 # iosprework

-# Pre-work - Tip Calcular
+# Pre-work - Tip Calculator

 **Tip Calculator** is a tip calculator application for iOS.